Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 Blog

-We have a term in our house called YOYO Night.
-In a nutshell, YOYO stands for “you’re on your own,” and it means that you make your own food for dinner.
+I have a term in our house called YOYO meals.
+In a nutshell, YOYO stands for “you’re on your own,” and it means that you make your own food for dinner based on what’s available.

 Of course, YOYO could be used for any meal or snack with which you’d like your child to be more independent.

-YOYO, aka, ‘make your own food’ gives me a break from preparing, cooking…and thinking about food.
+Plus, when kids make their own food it gives you a break from preparing, cooking…and thinking about it.

 And let’s face it—we all need a break sometimes, especially when you’re feeling burnout.

 YOYO meals are not a free for all.
-And don’t confuse independent dinner making with uninvolved feeding—or the feeding style that places very low priority on food and eating — that’s not the intent at all.
+And don’t confuse independent dinner making with a counterproductive feeding style like uninvolved feeding—the feeding style that places very low priority on food and eating — that’s not the intent at all.

 There are boundaries and expectations with letting kids make their own meals, such as giving your child guidance on what food groups to include in the meal, or what is not available to make for a meal.